camilo86/supercharge/README.md

 # Supercharge

-Utility commands to supercharge your VSCode experience
+Utility commands to supercharge your VSCode experience.

 ## Features